Bdale Garbee, KB0G

 Cool Stuff on the Web

-• Cabell Garbee, Bdale's brother, restores neat old vehicles as a hobby.
+- Cabell Garbee, Bdale's brother, restores neat old vehicles as a hobby.

-• Graves Mountain Lodge, owned and operated by "my extended family" in Virginia.
+- Graves Mountain Lodge, owned and operated by "my extended family" in Virginia.
 We used to visit often... and still get back once in a while!

-• Visit the Radio Farm... a most unusual place!
+- Visit the Radio Farm... a most unusual place!

-• Colorado Satellite Services Jim and I worked closely together on AO-40 RUDAK, and he's definitely "one of the good guys".
+- Colorado Satellite Services Jim and I worked closely together on AO-40 RUDAK, and he's definitely "one of the good guys".
 The EyasSAT educational satellite system linked to from his page is neat stuff.

 I was named for my maternal grandfather, who was a prominent individual in his time.
-While my father is the serious genealogist in our family, every once in a while I go do a web search on various family names.
+While my father was the serious genealogist in our family, every once in a while I go do a web search on various family names.
 These are some references to Granddaddy that I have found:

 I've been asked from time to time if I'm any relation to the Barksdale for whom Barksdale Air Force Base was named.
 My parents tell me they believe Eugene Hoy Barksdale was my third cousin twice removed.
 I had the chance to visit the base museum in the fall of 2016, and I must say I'm proud of his accomplishments!